You Can Bank On It

 - Home Phone

-If you don’t have an existing relationship with a bank, do your homework before opening a business account.
-Do your homework and compare bank plans.
-The monthly fees can add up over time, especially when you’re counting every penny at the beginning.
+If you don’t have an existing relationship with a bank, do your homework and compare bank business packages before you open an account.
+The monthly fees can really add up over time, especially when you’re counting every penny.
 Be sure to ask about a company credit card, which will help you establish credit for your new endeavor.
 Just watch out for the interest rates that can eat into your profits if you carry a balance now and then.

 Table of Contents